mbouanik/foody/README.md

 # Foody

-Foody is an application designed to help you manage your meals and exercise routines.
-Whether you want to save your favorite dishes based on diet preferences, discover recipes by typing ingredients, or plan workouts with specific nutrient ratios, Foody has you covered [Foody](https://foody-24sx.onrender.com).
+Foody is a versatile application designed to simplify your meal and exercise management.
+Whether you want to organize your favorite dishes based on diet, explore recipes using specific ingredients, or plan your workouts with personalized nutrient ratios, Foody has got you covered.
+[Explore Foody](https://foody-24sx.onrender.com).

+![Foody Screenshots]

 <br>\
 <img src="./images/landingpage.png" alt="signup" style="width:400px;">